KatherineOracle/gitSeeker/readme.md

 Run *npm install* in the root folder and in the client folder

-From the root folder run *npm start*
+From the root folder run *npm start:dev*

 Your express server should be running on port 8080